DPWelsh/Codabunga/content/posts/ginas-first-project.md

     adjs = ["JJ", "JJR", "JJS"]

-In doing this, I would still be using the sub-categories of the NLTK library to pick up nouns and adjectives in the comment data, but I would be putting the words into more general part-of-speech lists.
+In doing this, I would still be using the sub-categories of the <code>nltk</code> library to pick up nouns and adjectives in the comment data, but I would be putting the words into more general part-of-speech lists.

 Next, I had to generate a frequency distribution of the nouns or adjectives in the word data for a given subreddit.
 The frequency distribution would return information on how many times a particular noun or adjective appeared in the data and list this information alongside the counts of the other nouns or adjectives in the sample

-I made a function (freq_words) that used a list comprehension to pull out word forms according to their corresponding part-of-speech tags.
+I made a function (<code>freq_words</code>) that used a list comprehension to pull out word forms according to their corresponding part-of-speech tags.

     # retrieve freqs for nouns & adjectives

     def freq_words(community, pos_tag):
     return nltk.FreqDist([x[0] for x in community if x[1] in pos_tag and len(x[0]) > 2 and x[0] != "https"])

 In this function, I made sure that the words pulled would be three or more characters long, to filter out punctuation and grammatical words like ‘the’ or ‘an’.
 I also filtered out the string “https” since this wasn’t a real word but was often found where a user had posted a link to the community.
-Finally, I selected the surface form of the word (x[0]) to put into my frequency distribution instead of selecting both the surface form and the NLTK tag (e.g. “JJ”) because I thought it would be neater for our data lists to leave out the NLTK sub-category tags.
+Finally, I selected the surface form of the word (x[0]) to put into my frequency distribution instead of selecting both the surface form and the <code>nltk</code> tag (e.g. “JJ”) because I thought it would be neater for our data lists to leave out the sub-category tags.

 I applied this function to the noun and adjective word data in /r/productivity and /r/antiwork: